FlawlessNa/Legends/README.md

 ## Model usage
 - For Debug mode, use the result.plot() to show class name and confidence score as well.
+- The attack range around character should be a square drawn on the debug screen.
 - Transfer the model loading (from Character class) into InGameDetectionVisuals base class (and make sure characters as well as Mobs inherit from that new class).
 - Add a method that parses each models_path and checks the available detection classes.
 - models_path can be specified as a list or dict.
 Dict allows user to force a model for a given python class.